Coping With Epilepsy Neurofeedback Practitioner Directory

 I 'm a bit of an optimist, I try so hard to not to let epilepsy rule my life, the first surgery worked for five wonderful years!
 I wish it hadn't come back again, but if I hadn't had epilepsy, I'd never have met my partner, so I think everything happens for a reason.

 It would be great to hear back form you.
-I'm 44, I live in Northamptonshire, UK, I'm writing a book about my experiences with epilepsy, specifically with employment, it's time someone took a tongue in cheek look at life through the eyes of someone with temporal lobe epilepsy, there are some funny bits in it, but I can't finish it until I have my second op in the next few months.
+I'm 44, I live in Northamptonshire, UK, I'm writing a book about my experiences with epilepsy, specifically with employment, it's time someone took a tongue in cheek look at life through the eyes of someone with TLE, there are some funny bits in it, but I can't finish it until I have my second op in the next few months.

 Hope to hear back from you.